from small one page howto to huge articles all in one place

 DESCRIPTION

-capng_apply will transfer the specified internal posix capabilities settings to the kernel.
-The options are CAPNG_SELECT_CAPS for the traditional capabilities, CAPNG_SELECT_BOUNDS for the bounding set, or CAPNG_SELECT_BOTH if transferring both is desired.
+capng_apply will transfer the specified internal POSIX capabilities settings to the kernel.
+The options are CAPNG_SELECT_CAPS for the traditional capabilities, CAPNG_SELECT_BOUNDS for the bounding set, CAPNG_SELECT_BOTH if transferring both is desired, CAPNG_SELECT_AMBIENT if only operating on the ambient capabilities, or CAPNG_SELECT_ALL if applying all is desired.

 RETURN VALUE

-This returns 0 on success and -1 on failure.
+This returns 0 on success and a negative value on failure.
+The values are:

 NOTES

-If you are doing multi-threaded programming, calling this function will only set capabilities on the calling thread.
+If you are doing mult-threaded programming, calling this function will only set capabilities on the calling thread.
 All other threads are unaffected.
-If you want to set overall capabilities for a multi-threaded process, you will need to do that before creating any threads.
+If you want to set overall capabilities for a mult-threaded process, you will need to do that before creating any threads.
 See the capset syscall for more information on this topic.

 SEE ALSO